 In 1997, Organisation for Economic Co-operation and Development (OECD) countries formally acknowledged that the accession of the Russian Federation as a full member of the OECD was a shared ultimate goal.
 The OECD Council approved the 'roadmap to accession' for the Russian Federation in November 2007.
-However, in response to Russia’s actions in Crimea, the OECD Council decided in March 2014 to postpone work on Russia’s accession.
+However, in response to Russia’s actions in Ukraine, the OECD Council decided in March 2014 to postpone work on Russia’s accession.

 Australia and Russia engage in a number of important international and multilateral fora, including those involved with non-proliferation issues and regional security.
 Australia and Russia concluded a bilateral Double Taxation Agreement in September 2000, which came into effect in 2004.
 In 2010, Australia and Russia signed a Memorandum of Understanding on Agricultural Cooperation.
 Russian students are also eligible to apply for Endeavour Award scholarships under the Australia Awards.

 As an example of continued cultural cooperation between Australia and Russia, the National Gallery of Victoria hosted the Masterpieces from the Hermitage Museum: The Legacy of Catherine the Great exhibition from 31 July to 8 November 2015.
 Over 400 works from the personal collection of Catherine the Great were seen by visitors to the NGV including works from Rembrandt, Velasquez, Rubens and Titian.

 Recent high-level visits and contact